krizcodes/SNAKE-xenziaa-remake/README.md

 # SNAKE-xenziaa-remake
-i created the old school snake xenzia game  which we used to play on nokia button phones
+i created a remake of the old school snake xenzia game  which we used to play on nokia button phones